daysofwonder/asmodeenet_sso_js/README.md

 The Asmodee.net Identity Server supports the RP logout OpenID Connect feature.
 Therefore you can simply call the `signOut()` method to log out the user.

-The IS `end_session` endpoint (described in the IS OpenId configuration discovery document) will be called.
+The IS `end_session` endpoint (described in the IS OpenID configuration discovery document) will be called.
 The user will be disconnect from the Asmodee.net Identity Server and redirected on your post-logout redirect uri (passed in parameters in the `init` method and set in your application configuration in the Studio Manager).

 If a JS callback is provided in the init setting (`callback_post_logout_redirect`), it will be called in return of the IS in case of success.